marksteve/nerdchat/README.md

 The button beside the input box toggles chat and code mode.
 When in code mode, press shift + enter to send.

 Right now only python is supported for syntax highlighting but it's trivial to add others.
 I think this is perfect for quick code explanations and tech interviews.
-Source is at github: https://github.com/marksteve/nerdchat

 Note: Uses PeerJS so it will only work if you browser supports it (latest Chrome and Firefox should do)